6 Companies That Make Mattress Shopping Majorly Easy

-As the name suggests, Yogabed was inspired by yoga to design a mattress that is universally comfortable.
+As the name suggests, Marpac’s Yogabed ($949 for a Queen) was inspired by yoga and the mattress is designed to be universally comfortable and without constraints.
 The top two layers are Yogabed’s own designs: Yoga Instant Response Foam and Yoga Gel.
 The Instant Response Foam is highly reactionary, so even though you get that sinking feeling similar to memory foam, it adjusts to your position a lot faster.
 The Yoga Gel keeps the mattress cool, so if you tend to run hot at night this is the bed for you.
-As a bonus, you also get free memory foam pillows with your purchase!

-The Casper mattress is a hybrid similar to the Leesa.
+The Casper mattress ($995+ for a Queen) is a hybrid similar to the Leesa.
 It marries memory foam and latex expertly to give you the benefits of both.
 The result is a mattress that provides support where you need it, but also gives you a bit of cooling bounce and cloud-like softness.
 Because who doesn’t want to feel like they’re sleeping on a bed of clouds?

-If you prefer a traditional coil mattress, Saatva is the way to go.
-The mattresses also come with different options for firmness falling in the 3-8 range on a scale of 1-10, with one being extremely soft and ten being like sleeping on a tabletop.
+If you prefer a traditional coil mattress, Saatva ($999 for a Queen) is the way to go.
+The mattresses also come with different options for firmness falling in the 3-8 range on a scale of 1-10, with one being extremely soft and 10 being like sleeping on a tabletop.
 So if you’re not sold on the idea of a one-size-fits-all mattress, this allows you to customize for your sleeping style.

-Tuft and Needle uses a proprietary material that’s buoyant, supportive and custom designed to keep every sleeper’s needs in mind.
+Tuft and Needle ($595 for a Queen) uses a proprietary material that’s buoyant, supportive and custom designed to keep every sleeper’s needs in mind.
 There’s very little transfer of motion, so if you sleep with a partner who tosses and turns, you will barely feel a blip by your side.
-Like Casper, Yogabed and Leesa, the Tuft and Needle mattress is shipped to you in a box and immediately starts to expand as soon as you cut the wrapping open (which is a strangely fun thing to watch… seriously, go watch some unboxing videos ASAP).
+Like Casper, Marpac, and Leesa, the Tuft and Needle mattress is shipped to you in a box and immediately starts to expand as soon as you cut the wrapping open (which is a strangely fun thing to watch… seriously, go watch some unboxing videos ASAP).

 Do you own one of these mattresses?
-Share your thoughts and opinions in the comments below.
+Share your thoughts and recs with us @BritandCo.